islamshahil/ticket-booking-system/README.md

 # 🎟️ Ticket Booking System - README

 ## ✅ Overview
-A microservice-based, real-time ticket booking system designed to handle high concurrency , providing fair, first-come-first-serve seat allocation for events such as concerts or conferences.
+A microservice-based, real-time ticket booking system designed to handle high concurrency, providing fair, first-come-first-serve seat allocation for events such as concerts or conferences.

 ---